tomasgreen/Snurra/README.md

 ## P.S

 Apparently this library does not work with IE, at all.
-Something to do with adding classes to SVG's or even animating SVG's.
-This is new to me and not something I'll fix.
-So any IE fan will have to wait for EDGE or use ladda (if it works?).
----
+I'll get to the JS bugs at some point but for now the biggest issue is animated SVG-files, they simply won't work in IE or Edge.
+However, the original spinner does work with edge since I've ported it to HTML, if you want to use your own spinner I'd suggest you do the same.

 ### Snurra and destroy!